SveltePress/sveltepress/packages/docs-site/src/routes/reference/vite-plugin/+page.md

 ### `virtual:sveltepress/site`

-This module hold the siteConfig.
-Here's an example
+This module holds the `siteConfig`.
+For example:

 ```svelte live
 <script>